 The Author: Steve Koenig has been an insurance and private investigator for thirty years.
 He has performed thousands of hours of surveillance, investigated fraud cases, worked on homicide cases (criminal defense and unsolved), and he has tracked down people, money, and information.
 Steve lives in Nebraska.

 Thanks to all who have bought, recommended, and reviewed my book, Barbed Wire Runs Through It.
 Still trying to get the word out, so those reviews and recommendations help a lot.

-The Audible book is complete.
-Eric Carstenson as the Narrator and Producer did a wonderful job.
-It is now available.
+The Audible book is in process with Nebraskan, Eric Carstenson as the narrator and producer.

 Kat 5.0 out of 5 stars Fantastic!
 Loved, loved, loved this book.
 Great story.
 Being a rancher and Brand Inspector myself at one time and my husband in law enforcement, this stuff really happens.
 Can’t wait for the next book in “The Country Crime Series”.
 Fantastic!
 Keep it up. – Vicki

 R.W.P.
 5.0 out of 5 stars Great story about a country caper set in rural Nebraska!
 What a great book about a country crime mystery as seen through the eyes of young Joe Bauer.
 I thoroughly enjoyed the story.
 I didn’t want to put the book down.
 Highly recommended!

 Angela 5.0 out of 5 stars Life in Nebraska – It took me back to my childhood: There were so many references to the way and life of Nebraskans in the mid 70’s.
 It made me grateful for the good childhood I had.
 I was thankful the author wrapped up the story with justice and hope.